 The Robert Anderson Scholarship was established by Mrs Anderson in memory of her husband and is also offered to girls outside High March.
 It is open to girls in Year 3 who are of the appropriate age and is held for three years in Years 4 to 6 and is the value of one third of the basic school fees.
-Candidates for the Scholarship are given tests in English creative writing and comprehension, Mathematics, Verbal and Non-Verbal Reasoning.
+Candidates for the Scholarship initially sit tests in Verbal Reasoning and Non Verbal Reasoning following which a shortlist of candidates is invited to sit papers in English creative writing and comprehension and Mathematics.
 There is also a Reading test and a short individual interview with each candidate.
-The Scholarship tests take place during the Spring term, usually in early February.

 In the academic year 2010 to 2011 the Anderson Family endowed for the first time a Drama and Music Scholarship in recognition of the success of generations of High March pupils in the arena of the Performing Arts.
 High March has acquired a reputation for producing some fine actresses and musicians and this Scholarship reinforces the School's commitment to a broad and rich curriculum and belief in educating the whole child.
 The Scholarship provides financial assistance to the successful pupil or pupils to pursue their love of and interest in Drama and / or Music.